mahmoudgeatar/Expense-Tracker-Lite/README.md

 use any flutterSdk version android stadio and run it in ios or android semulators

-8- Any known bugs or unimplemented features I complete every requird point and add animatios in navigation and expenses view
+8- Any known bugs or unimplemented features I complete every required point Bonus add export cvs file and  add animations in navigation and expenses view

-6-